ldiex/people_clothing_segmentation/README.md

 ![Example 2](assets/example_2.png)

 ## Architecture
 The model uses the an ImageNet pre-trained SegFormer backbone ([mit_b1](https://huggingface.co/nvidia/mit-b1)) as the encoder.
-And a [MANet](https://arxiv.org/abs/2009.02130) is used as the decoder.
+And an [MANet](https://arxiv.org/abs/2009.02130) is used as the decoder.
 Dropout layer is used to prevent overfitting.

 See the architecture diagram below: